 Additional Thrift Shop Opening Resources

 Opening a thrift store is a complicated process, but with the help of this guide, you’ll be well on your way to successfully starting your store.
-With the tips here, you’ll be generating revenue for your business or nonprofit in no time.
+With the tips here, you’ll start generating revenue for your business or nonprofit in no time.

 If you’re interested in learning more about running a thrift store, take a look at these resources: